Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sdr.rst

 Software Defined Radio Interface (SDR)
 **************************************

-SDR is an abbreviation of Software Defined Radio, the radio device which uses application software for modulation or demodulation.
+SDR is an abbreviation of Software Defined Radio, the woke radio device which uses application software for modulation or demodulation.
 This interface is intended for controlling and data streaming of such devices.